marniswamy/workbook-comparision/README.md

 Please include a README.md with instructions on how to build and run the solution.

 Please return the solution as a git repository.
 Make regular commits and pushes, so that we can see the evolution of the solution.
 Tar.gz or zip files are fine for delivery

+## Assumptions, implementation and delivered task

+- I choose react library for this application.
+- Created SPA with create react app library with regular css template
+- Copied the csv and prn files into assets folder
+- Added Upload section component where file selection input, table view and json view added along with toggle button
+- I have parsed the uploaded csv with the `papaparse` npm package and displayed the the table view
+- For the JSON view i took the npm package `react-json-view` for rendering the json text in the page
+- I could not success in parcing the prn file, how ever i managed with work around, as I dont find any parcing library for prn files
+- For comparing the files i made the basic comparision and displaying message
+- In case npm install has any errors please use this flag `npm i --legacy-peer-deps`.
+This is due to one of the parser i am using.

+#### [Note] I am happry to discuss more about my approch and implementation in the call.

+# Thank you!